George H. Pritchard

 George H. Pritchard was an American football, basketball, and baseball coach and college athletic administrator.
-He served as the head football coach Oklahoma Methodist University—now known as Oklahoma City University—from 1913 to 1914, Eureka College in Eureka, Illinois from 1917 to 1919, Drury College—now known as Drury University—in Springfield, Missouri from 1920 to 1923, and Hiram College in Hiram, Ohio from 1924 to 1927.
+He served as the head football coach at Trinity University in Waxahachie, Texas in 1911, Oklahoma Methodist University—now known as Oklahoma City University—from 1912 to 1915, Eureka College in Eureka, Illinois from 1917 to 1919, Drury College—now known as Drury University—in Springfield, Missouri from 1920 to 1923, and Hiram College in Hiram, Ohio from 1924 to 1927.
 In 1932, Pritchard was named athletic director at Southeast Missouri State Teachers College—now known as Southeast Missouri State University.